ravimallya/ng-lazy-cache/README.md

 ### Real-World Example with HTTP

-Use with `HttpClient` to cache API responses:
+Cache API responses using `HttpClient`.

 ```typescript
 import { Routes } from '@angular/router';